VCityTeam/UD-SV/Doc/Process/TutorialOpenDataInItowns.md

 We have 3 types of data
  - Points Cloud in multiple [.las](http://desktop.arcgis.com/en/arcmap/10.3/manage-data/las-dataset/what-is-a-las-dataset-.htm)
- - Orthophoto: multi image
+ - Orthophoto: multi image in .tif with .tfw for information
- - Elevation: multi image
+ - Elevation: multi image in .tif with .tfw for information

 ### Points Cloud